any-docs/css/content/reference/properties/font-synthesis-position/index.md

 {{SeeCompatTable}}

-The **`font-synthesis-position`** [CSS](/en-US/docs/Web/CSS) property lets you specify whether or not a browser may synthesize the subscript and superscript "position" typefaces when they are missing in a font family, while using {{cssxref("font-variant-position")}} to set the positions.
+The **`font-synthesis-position`** [CSS](/en-US/docs/Web/CSS) property lets you specify whether or not a browser may synthesize the subscript and superscript "position" typefaces when they are missing in a font family, while using `font-variant-position` to set the positions.

 The **`font-synthesis-position`** property has no effect when using the {{htmlelement("sup")}} and {{htmlelement("sub")}} elements.

-It is often convenient to use the shorthand property {{cssxref("font-synthesis")}} to control all typeface synthesis values.
+It is often convenient to use the shorthand property `font-synthesis` to control all typeface synthesis values.

 ## Syntax